CreativeKittens/CreativeKittens/README.md

-Hello my name is Akbar Sani Hasan👨 a.k.a Creative Kittens😽 iam creative developer from indonesia
+Hello my name is Akbar Sani Hasan👨 a.k.a Creative Kittens😽 iam creative developer from indonesia :indonesia:

 - Currently learning typescript 🧑‍💻
 - Working on a personal project 💻